CLAUDE.md

 Theme Configuration

-The site uses the hugo-theme-nostyleplease
+The site uses the hugo-theme-nostyleplease theme configured in:

 Key theme features: